stevenferrer/plet/README.md

 ## Plet

-Plet is a templet nesting package for Go.
-Plet wraps html/template and provides helper functions to make it easy to manage and use html/template.
+Plet is a simple template package for web apps.
+Plet wraps html/template and provides helper functions to make html/template easy to manage and use.

 ## Terminologies